roe-dl/weewx-airQ/README.md

         HTML_ROOT = /var/www/html/weewx/airQ
 ```

+The `lang` option must have the same value as it has for the Seasons
+skin.

 For observation types that are not saved to the database, no diagram
 can be created.
 In these cases the diagram is empty.

 **Note**: The language and unit system options are available from
 WeeWX version 4.6 alpha on, only.
+Starting with WeeWX version
+4.6 beta, the localization changed vom bracket to function style.
+That is automatically honored.

 Example: